Skip to Content

 Here’s how I prep mine.

 I think for meal prepping, I love to use my Ninja Foodi.
-If you have a pressure cooker, it’s best to cook this chicken quickly and meal prep.
+If you have a pressure cooker, cooking this chicken quickly and meal prep is best.
 It takes about 40 minutes when I put my chicken in the Ninja food from start to finish.

-7 Easy Staple Meals You Can Make For Cheap
+33 Easy Pantry Staple Meals You Can Make For Cheap

 When the chicken is done, I let it cool for a few minutes.
 Then I start shredding.
 I shred as much meat off the bones as I can.
 I also add extra water when pressure cooking because that’s my soup base.

-7 Easy Staple Meals You Can Make For Cheap
+33 Easy Pantry Staple Meals You Can Make For Cheap

 I use two containers for the shredded chicken.
 The same night I put the shredded chicken in a pot with BBQ sauce.
 Our favorite is Sweet Baby Rays.
 I dd a little water to it and let it heat up.
 Su r easy, super cheap friends.

-7 Easy Staple Meals You Can Make For Cheap
+33 Easy Pantry Staple Meals You Can Make For Cheap

 We put it on a bun with a little bit of lettuce, and boom.
 Meat is done.
 You can add cheese, whatever you have on hand.